peastman/statmech/source/friction.rst

 =====================

 Let's write Newton's Second Law for a particle undergoing Brownian motion in water: :math:`F = m \ddot{x}`.
-(For simplicity we will work in one dimension, but the generalization to three dimensions is trivial.
+(For simplicity we will work in one dimension, but the generalization to more dimensions is trivial.
 Just turn :math:`x` and :math:`F` into vectors.)
 In this equation, :math:`F` is the force exerted on the particle by the surrounding water molecules.
 The details of those interactions are enormously complicated and constantly changing, so we need to look for an approximate description of